microbus-io/fabric/docs/tech/httpingress.md

 `Middleware` defines a microservice to delegate all requests to.
 The URL of the middleware must be fully qualified, for example, `https://middle.ware/serve` or `https://middle.ware:123`.

+## Respected Headers

+The HTTP ingress proxy respects the following incoming headers:

+* `Request-Timeout` can be used to override the default time-budget of the request
+* `Accept-Encoding` with `br`, `deflate` or `gzip` can be used to compress the response
+* `X-Forwarded-Host`, `X-Forwarded-Port`, `X-Forwarded-Proto` and `X-Forwarded-Prefix` are augmented with the ingress proxy's information
+* `Origin` may cause a request to be blocked